 As part of the admissions process, students transferring to MacMurray must provide an official transcript of credit from each college previously attended, to be sent directly to the Admissions Office.
-The Registrar evaluates the transcripts and sends the applicant a report of credits accepted.
+One-Stop Student Services evaluates the transcripts and sends the applicant a report of credits accepted.

 Most courses successfully taken with grades of C– or better at regionally accredited colleges are accepted, except for certain vocational, remedial, and activity classes.